 Individuals with factitious disorder are at risk for experiencing psychological distress or functional impairment causing harm to themselves and others such as family, friends, heath care professionals, and faith leaders.
 The DSM-5-TR states, "Whereas some aspects of factitious disorders might represent criminal behavior, such criminal behavior and mental illness are not mutually exclusive" (APA, 2022, pg.
 368).
-You should have learned the following in this section:

-- Somatic symptom disorder is characterized by the presence of multiple somatic symptoms, whether localized or diffused and specific or nonspecific, at one time which impact daily functioning. - Illness anxiety disorder is characterized by concern over having or acquiring a serious illness, and not the actual presence of somatic symptoms.
+- Somatic symptom disorder is characterized by the presence of multiple somatic symptoms, whether localized or diffused and specific or nonspecific, at one time which impact daily functioning. - Illness anxiety disorder is characterized by concern over having or acquiring a serious illness, and

+- not the actual presence of somatic symptoms.
 Individuals spend a great deal of time scanning and analyzing their body for "clues" of potential ailments. - Functional neurological symptom disorder is characterized by one or more symptoms of voluntary motor or sensory function. - Factitious disorder is characterized by deliberate falsification of medical or psychological symptoms of oneself or another, with the overall intention of deception.